neurologic/Comparative-Animal-Behavior/understanding-behavior/navigation.md

 ## Knowing where you are and where you are going

-***Q1: What cues can you think of that animals could use to tell which direction they need to move?***
+***Q1: How would you give someone directions from one of your classrooms to another classroom?***

 ***Q2: If you were given a compass-based "heading" starting in this classroom, how would you maintain that heading without the compass while you travelled 1 mile away from the classroom?***

+***Q3: What cues do Loggerhead sea turtles use to tell which direction they are headed in or need to go?***

+***Q4: Can you think of any other cues that animals could use to tell which direction they are headed or need to go?***

 ## Direction